Sensing-Dev/doc/docs/tutorials/cpp/save-gendc.md

 n = b.add("image_io_binary_gendc_saver")(n["gendc"], n["device_info"], &payloadsize);
 ```

-GenDC data and Device Information are obtained by the acuisition BB in the previous node `image_io_u3v_gendc`.
-Payloadsize is the whole size of GenDC container, which you can gain with `arv-tool-0.8 -n <device name> control PayloadSize` on console.
-To see the detail usage, please check [arv-tool-0.8](../../external/aravis/arv-tools).
+The GenDC data and Device Information are obtained by the acquisition BB in the previous node, `image_io_u3v_gendc`.
+The PayloadSize represents the entire size of the GenDC container, which can be retrieved using the command `arv-tool-0.8 -n <device name> control PayloadSize` in the console.
+For detailed usage instructions, please refer to [arv-tool-0.8](../../external/aravis/arv-tools).

 :::tip

 ### For non-GenDC data

-If the BBs are for GenDC, it does not have input/output of `frame_count`, while non-GenDC BBs have it.
-See the details in the following table.
+When the BBs are designed for GenDC, they do not have inputs/outputs for `frame_count`, whereas non-GenDC BBs include it.
+For further details, please refer to the table below

 |           | Output of Data Acquisition BB                  | Input of Binary saver BB                         |
 |-----------|------------------------------------------------|--------------------------------------------------|
 | GenDC     | gendc; device_info                             | gendc; device_info; payloadsize                  |
 | non-GenDC | output; device_info; frame_count               | output; device_info; frame_count; width; height  |

-width and height could be obtained with [arv-tool-0.8](../../external/aravis/arv-tools) as same as payloadsize in the example above.
+Width and height can also be obtained using [arv-tool-0.8](../../external/aravis/arv-tools), similar to how payload size was retrieved in the example above.

 ### For multi-sensor data

-If you acquire more than 1 sensor data in the first BB with `Param("num_devices", 2)`, you have to save them in the separate binary saver BB, otherwise one sensor data will overwrite the other.
+If you acquire data from more than one sensor in the first BB using `Param("num_devices", 2)`, you must save them separately using individual binary saver BBs.
+Otherwise, the data from one sensor will overwrite the data from the other.

 ![binarysaver-bb-after-data-acquisition-BB-multi-sensor](../img/tutorial4-multi-sensor.png)

-You can access each sensor's output data of the first BB by using index `[]` as follows.
-Make sure that you set `Param("prefix", "sensor0-")` and `Param("prefix", "sensor1-")` for each binary saver BB so that it won't overwrite the content each other.
+To access the output data from each sensor in the first BB, you can use indexing `[]` as follows.
+Ensure that you set `Param("prefix", "sensor0-")` and `Param("prefix", "sensor1-")` for each binary saver BB to prevent them from overwriting each other's content.

 ```c++
 Node n = b.add("image_io_u3v_gendc")().set_param(Param("num_devices", 2),);